Gazing at the Universe is a treasure that brings us all together

 It’s like being in a planetarium, with stars everywhere, only it’s the real thing.

 Are you a beginner?
-Read our guide on how to stargaze.
+Read our guides on how to stargaze and astronomy for beginners.

 Year after year, I’ve walked there.
 I walked there with my wife when she was pregnant and calmed her there when she was in labour.